 What is the timeline to provide feedback?

-Try to find a way to use the matrix to define ‘what does it mean to be an anti-racist institution?
+Try to find a way to use the matrix to define “what does it mean to be an anti-racist institution?”

 There is a need to add segregation of leadership and figure out a way to include ways to have a meaningful impact.